Bermudian Springs School District: Extracurriculars

 Bermudian Springs School District offers a wide variety of clubs, activities and interscholastic sports.
 Bermudian Springs holds the Pennsylvania state record for the most individual wrestlers in one season to qualify the PIAA championships, with nine wrestlers qualifying in 2004.
 That same year marked their first trip to the PIAA Team Championships.
 This was the second of four visits to the PIAA Team Championships.
 During the span of 2005–2008, the wrestling program went undefeated in league matches, winning three consecutive YAIAA Division two titles.
 The 2007–2008 team finished second in the PIAA State Team Tournament, losing to Burrell High School of District 7 in the finals.

 Competing in the PIAA AA classification, the Varsity baseball team won the school district's first team PIAA State Championship in 2010 by beating Central High School of Martinsburg by a score of 5–3.
 They were the District 3 Champions after beating Delone Catholic by a score of 15–4.
 The championship team was led by coach Bob Bonner.
-They have won the YAIAA Division 3 title in 1994,2008,2009,2010 and 2011.
+They have won the YAIAA Division 3 title in 1994, 2008, 2009, 2010 and 2011.

+The Varsity baseball team won another state championship in the PIAA AA class in 2026 after beating South Park High School of Alleghany by a score of 1-0.
+They, however, were not the District 3 champions after their loss to Trinity earlier in the postseason.
+Notably, pitcher Branson Diller completed a complete-game seven-inning shutout to secure the second state championship in program history.
+The team was led by head coach Jeff Carpenter.